 The traditional financial world can feel like an exclusive club, with knowledge-sharing limited to the few.
 Public has flipped the script by building a transparent community in which investments are put out in the open.

 Public is the first investing app to offer social engagement features, and though sharing is optional, they are core to the experience.
-Most other apps offer a siloed experience — just you and your account — but Public has built their app to provide value to users through the collective wisdom of their network.
+Most other apps offer a siloed experience — just you and your account — but Public has built its app to provide value to users through the collective wisdom of their network.

 As an investor, not only can you browse stocks, but you can also find friends and other investors to connect with, many of which are subject matter experts.
 By engaging with others, you can share investment strategies and discover new companies to explore and perhaps even buy.

 Public also aims to make it easy to find stocks that align with your values and interests through curated themes.
 Themes are simply bundles of stocks that are grouped under a central theme for the sake of discovery.
-Some of these themes include:

 - Tech Giants: The most influential and powerful tech companies, which include Netflix (NFLX), Alphabet (GOOGL), Oracle (ORCL), Amazon (AMZN), Facebook (FB), etc.